 Framing, siding, roof, doors, windows, and installed electrical/mechanical systems pertaining to the operation of the home.

 Solid fuel and gas fireplaces, stoves, dampers, fireboxes and hearths.

 A sewer line break is an expensive headache that no homeowner wants on their plate.
-Fortunately, a sewer scope by Bennet Home Inspections can spot problems before they turn into disasters.
+Fortunately, a sewer scope by Bennett Home Inspections can spot problems before they turn into disasters.

 Our scope inspects sewer drain lines from the street connection to the home.
 We use the highest quality, HD color, self-leveling camera system available and can inspect drains up to 200′ in length.

-We verify the integrity of drain piping as well as noting damages caused over time.
-This inspection is also useful in detecting blockages, broken pipes, root intrusions, and damage due to heavy construction equipment.
+Our sewer inspectors in Vancouver, WA verify the integrity of drain piping as well as noting damages caused over time.
+This sewer inspection is also useful in detecting blockages, broken pipes, root intrusions, and damage due to heavy construction equipment.

-A sewer scope will cost an additional $125 if done at the time of the home inspection.
-Clients will receive a full-color video of the inspection process and a report describing any issues with recommendations for repair.
+A sewer scope will cost an additional $165 if done at the time of the home inspection.
+Clients will receive a full-color video of the sewer inspection process and a report describing any issues with recommendations for repair.

 Water Quality and Private Well Water Testing

 Clean water is critical for keeping your family happy and healthy.
 However, private well water sources and city water can be tainted.
 Plumbing distribution piping and fixtures inside a home can also affect water quality.
-Bennett Home Inspections will collect water samples, establish a chain of custody, and deliver to the lab for testing.
+Bennett Home Inspections’ water testing services in Vancouver, WA will collect water samples, establish a chain of custody, and deliver to the lab for testing.
 Results typically are available in 5 business days.

 - Homebuyer package includes bacteria test, E. Coli, arsenic, nitrate, nitrite, and one metal or mineral.